• Skip to primary navigation

 • Place all the ingredients or the spice paste into a food processor and blitz until finely chopped.

 • Heat the sunflower oil in a large frying pan (with a lid) and add the spice paste.
-Fry gently for 3 minutes, stirring all the time.
+Fry gently for 5 minutes, stirring all the time.

 2 tablespoons sunflower oil

-• Add the water, passata, fruit chutney and sugar and stir, then arrange the chicken pieces in the sauce.
-Cover with a lid and simmer for 10 minutes.
+• Add the water, passata, fruit chutney and sugar and stir.
+Bring to the boil.

-1 tablespoon fruit chutney, 1 cup passata, ½ cup water, 1 teaspoon sugar
+1 tablespoon fruit chutney, 1 cup passata, ¼ cup water, 1 teaspoon sugar

 • Drain the potatoes and add to the pan.
 Cover and simmer for another 20 minutes until the potatoes are soft.
-If the sauce is too runny, remove the lid for the last 5 minutes to allow some of the moisture to evapourate.
+If the sauce is too runny, remove the lid for the last 5 minutes to allow some of the moisture to evaporate.

 ½ – 1 cup frozen peas

-• Stir in the fresh chopped coriander.
+• Garnish with chopped coriander.

 2 tablespoons fresh chopped coriander